 Cooling towels are made from advanced fabrics that hold onto their moisture and cool feel much longer than traditional linens.
 You simply wet them, snap them in the air to activate, and they release a small cloud of cool for you to enjoy.
 Some manufacturers claim their products register 20º to 30º cooler than body temperature thanks to the process of evaporative cooling.
 Essentially, you feel cooler because liquid is evaporating near your body, removing some of the heat from your skin.
 Since these specially made towels stay wet longer, they keep the cooling process going, reducing your number of trips back to the sink.

 Cooling towels are practical for athletes, landscapers, and just about anyone who lives where temperatures spike in the summer.
 They come in many different fabrics, colors, shapes, and sizes.
-To learn more, keep reading.
-If you’re ready to buy, consider one of our top recommendations.

 The biggest difference in cooling towels comes from the materials used to make them.
 Some are made to deliver a soft texture; others are manufactured with staying power in mind.
 The one that’s right for you depends on your intended use.